FAQ's

 All students in Soar Academic Institute will be assigned a mentor who will connect with them on a consistent and regular basis.
 Each student will have a personalized learning plan (PLP) designed to meet their individual needs.

 The mentor is expected to develop a supportive relationship with assigned students and provide academic support.
 The mentor agrees to meet with the student a minimum of one (1) time per week outside of required lab attendance.
-Meetings by be face-to-face, via phone, or online.
+Meetings may be face-to-face, via phone, or online.

 How many credits are needed to graduate?